skymethod/livewire-web/content/posts/podcast-hosts-by-episode-share.md

 We've incorporated these patterns along with some of our own to come up with the host identification and metadata for this ranking.

 ---
+*Updated 2022-01-10, was missing data for December 31, now fixed.*

 *Updated 2022-01-02, with data for the month of December 2021.
 Now filtering out episodes with the same media file url across multiple feeds (e.g. in aggregate category feeds), and filtered out dynamic search feeds from archive.org (they do not represent "shows" for any meaningful definition of the term).
 Universe shrank by 10.6% with these new filters.
 After that, December's universe was still 6.8% smaller than November's, presumably due to the holiday season.*

 *Updated 2021-12-02, with data for the month of November 2021.*